Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Information-driven self-organisation

 Equation (\ref{eq:def_fep}) can be rearranged in terms of the complexity of the internal model and the accuracy of its representation.
 In this configuration, minimising free energy is equivalent to reducing complexity, consequently resulting in optimised energy consumption \cite{landauer_irreversibility_1961, friston_free_2023-1}:

-While equation (\ref{eq:def_fep2}) implies a connection between minimizing free energy and reducing energy cost under Landauer's principle \cite{landauer_irreversibility_1961}, the relationship is not explicitly formulated as a ratio of informational gain to energetic costs.
+While equation (\ref{eq:def_fep2}) implies a connection between minimising free energy and reducing energy cost under Landauer's principle \cite{landauer_irreversibility_1961}, the relationship is not explicitly formulated as a ratio of informational gain to energetic costs.

 A more detailed example of free-energy minimisation and the comparison with other approaches is provided in Section \ref{sec:example}.